thgossler/MarkdownGitDiffMarker/README.md

   - Source commit (e.g., `HEAD`, `HEAD~1`, short/full hash).
 Optional.
 - `-t, --target-git-hash <hash-or-commitish>`
   - Target commit.
 Only valid when `--source-git-hash` is also provided.
-- `-r, --remove-markers`
-  - Remove all previously added markers from matched Markdown files.

 Valid usage patterns:

 - File pattern only: compare workspace with `HEAD`.
 - `-s` + file pattern: compare workspace with the specified source commit.
 - `-s` + `-t` + file pattern: compare two commits (workspace ignored).
 The annotated result for the target commit is written to the working file.

-If `-r` is provided, it takes precedence and performs cleanup.

 ## Pattern/Path behavior